 Docks.
-Full cast (minus Clarence) is in attendance at send-off for Beau who is going upriver to take music to larger audience and join those musicians as Clarence had wished to do.
-The mood is celebratory--a higher note of joy than first dock scene, done in the style of a New Orleans parade--EXEXXE everyone dancing and singing.
-Beau will mount the ramp to the wonderful river boat, ad and from that height he continues the following song with company.
+FULL CAST (minus CLARENCE) is in attendance at send-off for BEAU who is going upriver to take music to larger audience and join those musicians as CLARENCE had wished to do.
+The mood is celebratory -- a higher note of joy than first dock scene, done in the style of a New Orleans parade -- EVERYONE dancing and singing.
+BEAU will mount the ramp to the wonderful river boat, and from that height HE continues the following song with COBALT and COMPANY.

-"Thank you"
+"THANK YOU"